-Photos: DC Spotlight Newspaper/Eleanor Holmes Norton
+Photos courtesy: DC Spotlight Newspaper/Eleanor Holmes Norton

 As Congresswoman Eleanor Holmes Norton walks through the door of her home in Southeast Washington, D.C., she readily admits that when most people meet her on the street, they naturally reach out to hug her.
 She flashes her signature smile and takes a seat in her living room.
 She is quickly reminded that after a long day of work, she must return to the office later tonight to complete more work after the interview.
 It became apparent that Norton is a “worker” and any opponent attempting to fill her shoes in the November elections would have his work cut out for him.
 A third generation Washingtonian and now in her tenth term in Congress, she says she appreciates the opportunity to run against her opponent and believes voters should regularly reaffirm why they voted for a politician.
 On this sweltering Monday evening, during the dog days of summer when DC politics are heating up and on the minds of the people, Norton steered away from the topic.
 Instead, she chose to reflect on her personal life, challenges and tremendous success outside of politics.

 “Born into the Civil Rights Movement,” as she states, she’s seen many changes in Washington D.C.
 “Back in the day, the district was not only a town without democracy, without any mayor or city council; it was a segregated town.
 Yet, this was a very different kind of segregated town.”
 Norton credits Howard University, the DC Teaching College and government work for instilling in people the desire to pursue white-collar work.
 She emphasizes that during the time she was growing up in the District, there was an educated black middle class; however, schools were still segregated.